xuuuluuu/xuuuluuu.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I’m currently a researcher with the SEED Team at ByteDance in Singapore.
-Prior to this, I was part of the research team at Huawei Noah’s Ark Lab, also based in Singapore.
+I’m currently focused on advancing Multimodal Large Language Models (LLMs) as a researcher with the Seed (LLM) Team at ByteDance in Singapore.

-My academic journey includes a joint PhD program between the [Alibaba DAMO Academy](https://damo.alibaba.com/) and the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
-I also hold a Master of Engineering from the Massachusetts Institute of Technology (MIT) and a Bachelor of Engineering from SUTD, where I graduated with top honors.
+Previously, I was with Huawei Noah’s Ark Lab, also in Singapore.
+My academic background includes a joint PhD between the Alibaba DAMO Academy and the Singapore University of Technology and Design (SUTD), a Master of Engineering from MIT, and a Bachelor of Engineering from SUTD, where I graduated with top honors.

-My research focuses primarily on Natural Language Processing (NLP), and I’ve had the opportunity to publish at leading conferences such as ACL, EMNLP, NAACL, and AAAI.
-I also actively explore other areas of machine learning, including Computer Vision (CV) and Speech Recognition.
+My core research area is Natural Language Processing (NLP), with publications in top venues like ACL, EMNLP, NAACL, and AAAI.
+I also explore areas such as Computer Vision and Speech Recognition.

-Currently, my work centers on advancing Multimodal Large Language Models (LLMs).
-If you're interested in a research internship or full-time position within our dynamic team, feel free to reach out to me via email.
+If you're interested in a research internship or full-time role with our team, feel free to reach out!

 <br/>